esraa-saleh/mywebsite/content/cs-blog/Experimental Rigour In Machine Learning/index.md

 ## Overview

 In the following list, is a compilaton of papers on scientific methoodology and best practices in Machine Learning with a special focus on Reinforcement Learning sometimes.
 The intention is to create a strong starting point for folks who are interested in ensuring rigour in their experiments.
-The list was compiled with help from amazing folks in the RLAI lab.
+The list was compiled with the help of amazing folks in Mila and in RLAI at UAlberta.

 ## The list